apache/submarine/docs/design/architecture-and-requirements.md

 Here's a diagram to illustrate the Submarine's deployment.

-- Submarine service consists of web service/proxy, and backend services.
+- Submarine Server consists of web service/proxy, and backend services.
 They're like "control planes" of Submarine, and users will interact with these services.
-- Submarine service could be a microservice architecture and can be deployed to one of the compute clusters. (see below).
+- Submarine server could be a microservice architecture and can be deployed to one of the compute clusters. (see below, this will be useful when we only have one cluster).
 - There're multiple compute clusters that could be used by Submarine service.
 For user's running notebook instance, jobs, etc. they will be placed to one of the compute clusters by user's preference or defined policies.
-- Submarine's data includes project/notebook(content)/models/metrics, etc. will be stored separately from dataset (DataMart)
+- Submarine's asset includes project/notebook(content)/models/metrics/dataset-meta, etc. can be stored inside Submarine's own database.
 - Datasets can be stored in various locations such as S3/HDFS.
 - Users can push container (such as Docker) images to a preconfigured registry in Submarine, so Submarine service can know how to pull required container images.

+## Other implementation discussions

+### Which notebook to support?

+TODO: Jupyter v.s.
+Zeppelin.

+### Implementation to support different environments

+TODO: Add details about why choose Conda comparing to other virtual environment implementations.

 ## Security Models

 [TODO] (Need help)

+## Appendix

 # References